Finding the Angle Given Two Sides: A practical guide to Trigonometry

 Q: What if I make a mistake in my calculations?

 A: Double-check your work carefully.
-Use a calculator accurately and make sure you're using the correct formulas and units.
+On the flip side, use a calculator accurately and make sure you're using the correct formulas and units.
 Consider using online calculators or software to verify your results.

 Q: Can I use a calculator for this?